 4 Types of Distributors

 Broadline distributors are distinguished by carrying thousands of different products that a large range of operators might need.
 These tend to be shelf-stable, packaged goods that are sold in high volume.
 Consequently, broadline distributors tend to be large organizations that serve a large market.
 The range of products is large but more generic.
 Specialized or niche products that an operator might want to use may not always be carried.

 2) Specialty Distributor

 Specialty distributors focus on a certain type of smaller category than a broadline distributor.
-For example, a fresh seafood distributor will have the supply chain and food safety skills and infrastructure to provide fresh seafood to seafood restaurants.
+For example, a fresh seafood distributor will have the supply chain, food safety skills, and infrastructure to provide fresh seafood to seafood restaurants.
 They will have products that a broadline distributor would not be able to provide.

 Or a specialty distributor might work exclusively with Middle Eastern restaurants, for example, across a specific region.
 They would carry the specialized, niche ingredients that chefs at these restaurants would not be able to purchase from a broadline distributor.

 Redistributors do not sell directly to foodservice operators, but buy directly from producers and break bulk for smaller, local, or niche distributors.
 Redistributors provide less than truckload (LTL) quantities to these smaller distributors.